Evolution of circumstellar discs in young star-forming regions

 \section{Introduction}

-Circumstellar discs are a natural consequence of the star formation process, and emerge within the first $10^4$ yr after star formation \citep{williams2011}.
-The star formation environment, rich in gas and newly-formed stars, can greatly affect the evolution of the discs.
-The imprints that this environment will leave on the young discs have important repercussions on their potential to form planets and on the configurations of the planetary systems that eventually do develop.
+Circumstellar discs are a natural consequence of the star formation process and emerge within the first $10^4$ yr after star formation \citep{williams2011}.
+The star formation environment, rich in gas and newly-formed stars, can affect the evolution of the discs.
+The imprint of this environment on the young discs affects their potential to form planets and the topology of the eventual planetary system.

 There are several ways in which the environment can influence the evolution of circumstellar discs.
-Close encounters between circumstellar discs and stellar fly-bys can affect the size, mass, and surface density of the discs.
-Close encounters can remove mass from the outskirts of the discs, decreasing both their mass and radius \citep[e.g.][]{clarke1991, clarke1993, pfalzner2005, breslau2014, vincke2015, vincke2016, portegieszwart2016, vincke2018, cuello2018a, winter2018, concha-ramirez2019}.
-Several numerical implementations of this process have shown that close encounters can lead to a hardening of the discs surface density \citep{rosotti2014}, the formation of spiral arms and other structures \citep{pfalzner2003, pfalzner2005a}, accretion bursts onto the host star \citep{pfalzner2008}, and exchange of mass between discs \citep{pfalzner2005, jilkova2016}.
+Close encounters between circumstellar discs and stellar fly-bys can affect the discs' size, mass, and surface density.
+Close encounters can remove mass from the outskirts of the discs, decreasing both their mass and radius \citep[e.g.][]{clarke1991, clarke1993, pfalzner2005, breslau2014, vincke2015, vincke2016, portegieszwart2016, vincke2018, cuello2018, winter2018, concha-ramirez2019}.
+Several numerical implementations of this process have shown that close encounters can lead to a less steep disc's surface density \citep{rosotti2014}, the formation of spiral arms and other structures \citep{pfalzner2003, pfalzner2005a}, accretion bursts onto the host star \citep{pfalzner2008}, and exchange of mass between discs \citep{pfalzner2005, jilkova2016}.